MakeSchool/institutional-plan/student-affairs/jedi.md

 * Creation of company-wide JEDI OKRs to include in rubrics for all team members
 * Holding each team (including SLT) accountable for JEDI goals and metrics
 * Interviews of D&I consulting firms
-* Creation of job description for a full-time, staff JEDI resource at Make School who will also help continue to evolve the JEDI Council
+* Support with hiring a full-time, staff JEDI resource at Make School who will also help continue to evolve the JEDI Council
 * Creation of a student-facing/encompassing JEDI subcommittee that will work on the following initiatives:
   1. Supporting JEDI StuEx work including helping define a role and launch the search for a dedicated, student-facing JEDI hire
   2. Creation of ongoing learning sessions